geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 So I mean, our main concern is first, we want to make sure we are not doing something obviously wrong.
 It might be a bug in our code or something.
 But we also want to make sure we are measuring or at least get this accurate.
 So we can just acknowledge that, okay, this is a not so good benchmark.
 And this number is arbitrary because there's no point to train the model to this number.
 Kind of.

 ##### **Geohot** [[00:18:00](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1080)]
-Have we tried our test procedure on real llama?
+Have we tried our test procedure on real LLaMA?

 ##### **Geohot** [[00:18:06](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1086)]
 What do you mean by that?
-Like, have we used like the real llama weights and tried our test procedure?
+Like, have we used like the real LLaMA weights and tried our test procedure?
 Oh.

 ##### **Chenyu** [[00:18:19](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1099)]
-So there's no real llama weight because for this benchmark, it's llama.
+So there's no real LLaMA weight because for this benchmark, it's LLaMA.
 But we can do that now.

 ##### **Geohot** [[00:18:27](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1107)]
 Yeah, I understand the tokenizer.